SONG-crystal/SONG-crystal/README.md

 🖥️ I am currently in 3rd semester of Computer Programming Analysis at Seneca College

-💖 I love nature, animal and travel as well as what I have been learning
+💖 I love nature, animal, and travel as well as what I have been learning

 🚀 My goal is to become a volunteer developer who can contribute to meaningful projects that benefit society
 </br></br></br></br>